Deep-ICE: the first globally optimal algorithm for minimizing 0-1 loss in two-layer ReLU and maxout networks: Theory

 From a combinatorial perspective, the direction of the normal vector does not affect the geometric definition of its associated hyperplane.
-Therefore, equations (\ref{eq: relu decision funciton}) and (\ref{eq:maxout decision function}) indicate that the decision boundary of a two-layer ReLU or a rank-$K$ maxout network with one hidden nodes are fundamentally governed by a $K$-combination of hyperplanes.
+Therefore, equations (\ref{eq: relu decision funciton}) and (\ref{eq:maxout decision function}) indicate that the decision boundary of a \emph{two-layer ReLU} or a single \emph{rank-$K$ maxout} neuron are fundamentally governed by a $K$-combination of hyperplanes, and then combinations of hyperplanes are composed again to form deep neural network.
 Although the set of all possible hyperplanes in $\mathbb{R}^{D}$ appears to exhibit infinite combinatorial complexity—since each hyperplane is parameterized by a continuous-valued normal vector $\boldsymbol{w}_{k}$—the finiteness of the dataset imposes a crucial constraint: \textbf{only a finite number of distinct data partitions} can be induced by these hyperplanes.
 This observation introduces a natural notion of \textbf{equivalence} \textbf{classes} over the space of hyperplanes, where two hyperplanes are considered in the same equivalence class if they induce the same partition over the dataset.